webreinvent/vaah-docs/docs/vaahcms/cms/api.md

 # API

-An API content management system (CMS) is an evolution to the traditional CMS.
+This is known as a `headless CMS`, is a relatively new approach to content management with many advantages, allow you to build websites and apps that are decoupled from their content management tools and integrated via API.
+This gives you the flexibility to build your front-end using your preferred tools.

+An API-based approach can save a team significant time and money in the initial implementation as well as ongoing maintenance.
-API CMS allows you to manage and access content from your applications using an API.
-Unlike a traditional CMS, with an API CMS you have full control of the presentation of your content with your own code.
+ With an API you have full control of the presentation of your content with your own code.

 ### Authentication